swanhack/BrainFuck-/README.md

 ++++++++++[>+>+++>+++++++>++++++++++<<<<-]>>>++.>+.+++++++..+++.<<++.>+++++++++++++++.>.+++.------.--------.<<+.<.
 ```

-Before moving on feel free to gain an understanding of BrainFuck, [this](https://copy.sh/brainfuck/) is an online interpreter with some examples you can play with.
+Before moving on; feel free to gain an understanding of BrainFuck, [this](https://copy.sh/brainfuck/) is an online interpreter with some examples you can play with.

-## BrainFuck example
+## Bad explaining 102

 This code will take a number from one cell and add it to the cell next to it.